-Angela earned a bachelor’s degree in health services from Florida Atlantic University, which prepared her for a career in health administration.
-However, her interests evolved from administration to counseling, prompting her to transition to clinical work by earning an M.A. in clinical psychology at Spalding University in Louisville, KY.
-She completed her pre-doctoral internship at the Chalmers P. Wylie VA Ambulatory Care Center/Behavioral Health Center in Columbus, OH.
-Angela primarily practices schema-based therapy but also has extensive training in trauma, interpersonal, and cognitive-based therapies.
+Dr. Irvin earned a bachelor’s degree in health administration from Florida Atlantic University, which prepared her for an administrative career.
+However, her interests evolved from administration to counseling, prompting her to transition to clinical work.
+She subsequently earned an M.A. and Psy.D. in clinical psychology at Spalding University in Louisville, KY.

 While at Spalding, Dr. Irvin trained in dual emphasis areas concentrating on adult mental health and forensics.
 Her training emphasized psychological assessment and evidence-based treatment for complex cases involving attachment, trauma, and disordered personality development for justice-involved individuals.
 Her research interests have centered on the need for culturally relevant treatment approaches for minoritized populations, which has informed her therapeutic work with women, veterans, African American males, and individuals from low socioeconomic backgrounds.